erachain/Erachain-Node/README.md

 Default: `mapdb`. `fast` and `rocksdb` is experimental now.

 ### runARGS
-Use file `runARGS.txt` for get command line arguments for simle run Erachain.
+Use file `runARGS.txt` for get command line arguments for simple run Erachain.

 > Parameters from `runARGS.txt` file have a lower priority over run arguments from command line